Krptyk/RemoteChromiumPwn/README.md

     --load-cookies or -lc: Load cookies from the specified input file.
     --dump-pages or -dp: Dump the pages information to the terminal or output file.
     --output or -o: Specify the output file to save the cookies or pages information.
     --format or -f: Choose the output format (standard or json).
-Defaults to human.
+Defaults to standard.

 ## Examples